Using formula metrics in Experiment Results

 How Amplitude calculates experiment data for formula metrics

-Before understanding how experiment data is calculated for formula metrics, it’s important to understand the overall Experiment Analysis view, which provides details for your experiment.
+Before getting into how calculations of formula metrics work with experiment data, it’s important to understand the Experiment Analysis view, which provides details for your experiment.

 For formula metrics, Amplitude computes the results for each function independently to find the mean and variance of each one.
-The arithmetic operators are then applied on the results of these individual functions.
+It then applies the arithmetic operators to the results of these individual functions.

-Imagine you have defined a formula metric as TOTALS(A) + TOTALS(B).
-Amplitude will calculate the variances and means of both components of this metric, as well as the covariance.
+Imagine you've defined a formula metric as TOTALS(A) + TOTALS(B).
+Amplitude calculates the variances and means of both components of this metric, as well as the covariance.

-If we set X equal to TOTALS(A) and Y equal to TOTALS(B), the following statements hold:
+If you set X equal to TOTALS(A) and Y equal to TOTALS(B), the following statements hold:

 • V[X] = Variance of X